The U.S.-Israel-Iran Conflict and Bible Prophecy

 After Muhammad’s death, a division occurred over who would be considered his rightful successor.
 This created two distinct groups of Muslims—the Sunnis and the Shias.
 Over 90 percent of the world’s Muslims are Sunni, so it is not surprising that conflicts have arisen between these two sects.
 (For a more detailed explanation of the Sunni-Shia divide, read pages 45-47 of our booklet The Middle East in Prophecy.)

 This becomes significant when we consider that the nation of Iran is mostly Shia and is governed by a Shia theocracy.
 Iran is also largely composed of Persians, not Arabs.
-These two factors explain the historic divisions and lack of friendship between Iran and other Sunni-led Muslim nations.
+These two factors explain the historic divisions and lack of friendship between Iran and Sunni-led Muslim nations.

 Since Iran has the fourth-largest oil reserves and the second-largest natural gas reserves in the world, its influence in the Middle East cannot be ignored.